-I hereby certify that on November 16, 2020, I electronically filed the foregoing BRIEF FOR THE UNITED STATES AS AMICUS CURIAE IN SUPPORT OF NEITHER PARTY with the United States Court of Appeals for the Tenth Circuit via this Court's CM/ECF system, which will send notice to all counsel of record by electronic mail.
-All participants in this case are registered CM/ECF users.
-Pursuant to this Court's General Order dated October 26, 2020, and Tenth Circuit Rule 31.5, the United States will mail seven (7) paper copies of this filing within five business days following receipt of notice that the electronic filing is compliant.
+I hereby certify that on January 4, 2021, I electronically filed the foregoing BRIEF FOR THE UNITED STATES AS AMICUS CURIAE IN SUPPORT OF NEITHER PARTY with the Clerk of the Court for the United States Court of Appeals for the Sixth Circuit by using the CM/ECF system.
+I certify that all participants in the case are registered CM/ECF users and that service will be accomplished by the CM/ECF system.

-s/ Anna M. Baldwin ANNA M. BALDWIN Attorney Appellate Case: 20-2088 Document: 010110438800 Date Filed: 11/16/2020 Page: 16
+s/ Anna M. Baldwin ANNA M. BALDWIN Attorney